-- 4.5 The area subject to the watching brief will be recorded according to the normal principles of stratigraphic excavation.
-The stratigraphy of each area is to be recorded, even when no archaeological deposits have been identified. - 4.6 Drawings (at a minimum scale of 1:20) must include heights AOD.
-Plans (at a minimum scale of 1:50) must include OD spot heights for all principal strata and any features. - 4.7 The actual areas of excavation and all archaeological (and possibly archaeological) features should be accurately located on a site plan and recorded by photographs, scale drawings and written descriptions sufficient to permit the preparation of a detailed archive and report on the material.
-The areas, as excavated, will be accurately surveyed, tied into the OS National Grid and located on an up-to-date 1:1250 Ordnance Survey (OS) map base. - 4.8 Digital photography: as an alternative for colour slide photography, good quality digital photography may be supplied, using cameras with a minimum resolution of 10 megapixels.
-Digital photography should follow the guidance given by Historic England in Digital Image Capture and File Storage: Guidelines for Best Practice (July 2015) and the Herbert Art Gallery and Museum's accession policies.
+- 4.6 The trenches are to be recorded according to the normal principles of stratigraphic excavation.
+The stratigraphy of each area is to be recorded, even when no archaeological deposits have been identified.
+In trenches where no archaeology is revealed, a representative section should be drawn to indicate the soil profile.
+Sections of all trenches should be included in the report.
+Levels must be included on trench plans and plans of features. - 4.7 Section drawings (at a minimum scale of 1:20) must include heights AOD.
+Plans (at a minimum scale of 1:50) must include OD spot heights for all principal strata and any features.
+At least one section of each trench edge, showing a representative and complete sequence of deposits from the modern ground surface to the natural geology, will be drawn. - 4.8 The actual areas of excavation and all archaeological (and possibly archaeological) features should be accurately located on a site plan and recorded by photographs, scale drawings and written descriptions sufficient to permit the preparation of a detailed archive and report on the material.
+The trench locations, as excavated, will be accurately surveyed, tied into the OS National Grid and located on an up-to-date 1:1250 Ordnance Survey (OS) map base. - 4.9 Except where otherwise requested, black and white photography using orthodox monochrome chemical development should be used.
+Film should be no faster than ISO400.
+Slower films should be used where possible as their smaller grain size yields higher definition images.
+Technical Pan (ISO 25), Pan-F (ISO50), FP4 (ISO125) and HP5 (ISO400) are recommended.
+The use of dye-based films such as Ilford XP2 and Kodak T40CN is unacceptable due to poor archiving qualities.
+Black and white photography should be supplemented by colour photography; this should be in transparency format (i.e. slides or digital photography as an acceptable alternative). - 4.10 Digital photography: as an alternative for colour slide photography, good quality digital photography may be supplied, using cameras with a minimum resolution of 10 megapixels.
+Digital photography should follow the guidance given by Historic England in Digital Image Capture and File Storage: Guidelines for Best Practice (July 2015) and the relevant museum's accession policies.
 Note that conventional black and white print photography is still required and constitutes the permanent record.
 Digital images will only be acceptable as an alternative to colour slide photography if each image is supplied as both a JPEG and TIFF versions.
 The latter as an uncompressed 8-bits per channel TIFF version 6 file of not less than 25Mbs (see section 2.3 of the Historic England guidance).
 The contractor must include metadata embedded in the TIFF file.
 The metadata must include the following: the commonly used name for the site being photographed, the relevant centred OS grid coordinates for the site to at least six figures, the relevant township name, the date of photograph, the subject of the photograph, the direction of shot and the name of the organisation taking the photograph.
-Any digital images are to be supplied to GMAAS on archive quality gold CD and ISO19005-1 compliant PDF/A by the archaeological contractor accompanying the hard copy of the report.
+Any digital images are to be supplied to Oldham Metropolitan Borough Council on archive quality gold CD and ISO19005-1 compliant PDF/A by the archaeological contractor accompanying the hard copy of the report.
 They will also be archived on the Archaeological Data Service.